What is specdriven?

 Install via CLI

 The specdriven CLI is the fastest path.
-It downloads the skill or spec and places it into your agent's config folder, then reports an anonymous install ping for the counter.
+It downloads a spec, places it in your agent's config folder, materialises bundled skills, and writes pointer files for external skills.

 Install the CLI

-Run it on demand with npx, or install it globally to drop the prefix.
+Run it on demand with npx, or install it globally.
 Requires Node 20+.

 # Run without installing